BopenStarbound/BopenStarbound/README.md

-# OpenStarbound
+# BopenStarbound

-This is a fork of Starbound.
+This is a fork of OpenStarbound that sacrifices backwards compatibility with vanilla.
 Contributions are welcome!
 You **must** own a copy of Starbound to use it.
 Base game assets are not provided for obvious reasons.

 It is still **work-in-progress**.